monkeylearn/monkeylearn-python/README.md

 --------- | ------- | -----------
 *name* | `str` | The name of the model.
 *description* | `str` | The description of the model.
 *algorithm* | `str` | The [algorithm](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-changing-the-algorithm) used when training the model.
-It can either be "nb" or "svm".
+It can be either "nb" or "svm".
 *language* | `str` | The [language](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-language) of the model.
 Full list of [supported languages](https://monkeylearn.com/api/v3/#classifier-detail).
-*max_features* | `int` | The [maximum amount of features](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-max-features) used when training the model.
+*max_features* | `int` | The [maximum number of features](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-max-features) used when training the model.
 Between 10 and 100000.
-*ngram_range* | `tuple(int,int)` | Indicates which [N-gram range](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-n-gram-range) used when training the model.
+*ngram_range* | `tuple(int,int)` | Indicates which [n-gram range](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-n-gram-range) used when training the model.
 A list of two numbers between 1 and 3.
-The first one indicates the minimum and the second one the maximum N for the N-grams used.
+They indicate the minimum and the maximum n for the n-grams used.
 *use_stemming* | `bool`| Indicates whether [stemming](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-stemming) is used when training the model.
 *preprocess_numbers* | `bool` | Indicates whether [number preprocessing](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-preprocess-numbers) is done when training the model.
-*preprocess_social_media* | `bool` | Indicates whether [preprocessing for social media](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-social-media-preprocessing-and-regular-expressions) is done when training the model.
+*preprocess_social_media* | `bool` | Indicates whether [preprocessing of social media](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-social-media-preprocessing-and-regular-expressions) is done when training the model.
 *normalize_weights* | `bool` | Indicates whether [weights will be normalized](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-normalize-weights) when training the model.
 *stopwords* | `bool or list` |  The list of [stopwords](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-filter-stopwords) used when training the model.
-Use false for no stopwords, true for the default stopwords, or a list of strings for custom stopwords.
+Use *False* for no stopwords, *True* for the default stopwords, or a list of strings for custom stopwords.
 *whitelist* | `list` | The [whitelist](http://help.monkeylearn.com/tips-and-tricks-for-custom-modules/parameters-whitelist) of words used when training the model.
 *retry_if_throttled* |`bool`             |If a request is [throttled](https://monkeylearn.com/api/v3/#query-limits), sleep and retry the request. |